19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (c) and substitute the following paragraph:

-“(c)
+“

-in relation to a person who lacks capacity within the meaning of the Mental Capacity Act 2008, means the deputy appointed or deemed to be appointed for the person by the High Court under that Act, with power to consent to such disclosure.”.
+(c) in relation to a person who lacks capacity within the meaning of the Mental Capacity Act 2008, means the deputy appointed or deemed to be appointed for the person by the High Court under that Act, with power to consent to such disclosure.

-(38)
+”.

-Probate and Administration Act
+(38) Probate and Administration Act